nikhilsbhat/gocd-cli/docs/doc/gocd-cli_pipeline_action.md

   -h, --help                   help for action
-  -i, --instance int           instance number of a pipeline -m, --message string         message to be passed while pausing/unpausing or commenting on pipeline present in GoCD -n, --name string            name of the pipeline present in GoCD
+  -i, --instance int           instance number of a pipeline -m, --message string         message to be passed while pausing/unpausing or commenting on pipeline present in GoCD
       --pause                  enable to pause a pipeline
       --pause-at-start         enabling this will create the pipeline in the paused state --template-name string   name of the template to which the pipeline has to be extracted